A sun loving vine and essential ingredient in beer.

 >Our beer brings age old traditions back into the city, as a community crafted brewery we invite you to participate!Winter is coming harvest party The harvest celebration was historically a key time to celebrate the summer past and prepare for the winter to come.
 Every August and September Thousands Win will have a harvest party!
 We will be able to celebrate this ancient tradition in a new way- upon the rooftops of NYC.

-We harvest the freshest hops possible and brew beer with the best quality.
+We harvest the freshest hops possible, for the best quality beers.

 >Growing hops in NYC makes sure this key ingredient travels the shortest distance from the vine to the brewery.